 Teachers in Idaho are able to prove that they are highly qualified to teach through the completion of a teacher education program.
 Courses in these programs often focus on differentiated instruction, subject-based teaching methods, classroom management strategies, multiple measures for assessment, pedagogy, and more.
 Another aspect of the program is fieldwork.
 You can expect to participate in student teaching and/or interning.
 As a student teacher, you will have the opportunity to actually experience teaching.
 Student teachers work in a classroom with a mentor teacher in order to master their skills as a teacher.

 If you already have a Bachelor's Degree, you can complete a post-baccalaureate teacher preparation program.
 This alternative program will take you down the correct path toward earning proper teaching certification.
 If interested, your school may even have a joint Master's Degree and certificate of teaching program.

 Alternative Teacher Certification in Idaho

-There are several alternate routes to becoming qualified as a teacher in Idaho.
+There are several alternate routes to teacher certification in Idaho.
 Many of the alternative paths will give you the ability to immediately teach under a Temporary Certificate.

 Idaho Provisional Teacher Authorization